Frequently Asked Questions

 What file types are supported and what is the maximum file size that can be uploaded?

-Currently, you may upload JPEG and PNG.
-However, JPEGs tend to provide more accurate results.
+JPEGs provide more accurate results.
 Files can be up to 10 MB but files over 1 MB may take a little longer to process.

 What is next for BeeMachine?

 BeeMachine is in active development so check back for new features and updates.
-We are working on a user-friendly mobile app that can handle multiple images at once as well as short video clips.
-We are also updating the classification model to increase accuracy and include more bee species in more regions of the world.
+We frequently update the classification model to increase accuracy and include more bee species in more regions of the world.

 Can I contribute images to help improve BeeMachine?